-1) Language skills using Flip formerly known as Flipgrid for Discussions - For each Chapter, you will be asked to post a short video where you will ask a question in Spanish and/or share something brief related to the communicative goals of each chapter.
+Language skills using Flip Discussion Board - For each Chapter, you will be asked to post a short video where you will ask a question in Spanish and/or share something brief related to the communicative goals of each chapter.
 You will then be asked to respond by posting a short video to at least two of your classmates' posts.
 Make sure you read the instructions for each Flip discussion activity.
 By clicking on the assignment, it will take you there automatically.
-You are encouraged to use props and visuals!

-2) Language skills using Flip for Presentations - You will be asked to do presentations in this course and post them on Flip.
-Once again, by clicking on the assignment, it will take you there automatically.
 These presentations must comply with the minimum time requirement.
 You are encouraged to use visuals/props to enhance your presentation.
 For example, if you are saying that you like to play soccer, hold up a soccer ball.